dleangen/org.eclipse.sensinact.gateway/docs/source/user-guide/concepts/index.md

-# Essential Concepts
+# Core Concepts

-To understand the Eclipse sensiNact Gateway platform, it is essential to understand a number of fundamental concepts:
+To understand the Eclipse sensiNact Gateway platform, it is essential to understand a number of core concepts:

 * [The Internet of Things](iot.md)
 * [IoT Ecosystem](ecosystem.md)